meet0806/cli_proj/README.md

 # Command Line tool
-creating command line tool for fun.
+Creating a command line tool for fun.